apache/comdev-working-groups/wg-sharpeners/README.md

 ### Why a member?

-A Sharpener must be an ASF member.
+A NameTBD must be an ASF member.
 This is because doing this job requires access to a projects private@ PMC mailing list.
 All ASF members already have this access.